arashnm80/arashnm80.github.io/handbook/sort.md

 title: Sort
 ---

-> Do it if it's the best thing you can do.
+> I'm gonna do it if it's the best thing I can do.

 ### Priorities & Anti-Priorities